vwmaus/dkan/docs/components/visualizations/visualization_entity/charts.rst

 - **X-axis Chart Settings:**
 These settings are specific to the x-axis.

   - **X-Format:** Choosing the X-Format lets you specify how the x-axis values are represented rather than as the basic numbers.
 For example, the value 5.2 will show as $5.20 if the X-Format is $0.00.
+If your value represents a date, you may choose one of the date options - mm/dd/yyyy, mm-dd-yyyy, or Year.
+Note that your data must be formatted according to one of those formats, though yyyy-mm-dd or "2017-Mar-05" also works.
+If your observations include milliseconds, i.e. "7/1/2017  12:00:00 PM," this will also work within Visualizations as long as you choose one of the Date options.

   - **X Label Rotation:** Use this to rotate the values of the x-axis of your Chart.
 With 0 degrees rotation, the labels appear side by side.
 Enter a number to add a degree of rotation and the labels will appear at an angle.